 - Hot Pursuit: In the original Dirty Harry, a rifle that Harry seized from a suspect during a foot chase was later ruled inadmissible.
 Today, the rifle would probably be admitted under the hot pursuit exception.

 The prosecutor has the burden of proof to show that an exception applied and that all the elements for that exception are present in that case.

-Reach Out to Assertive Attorneys
+Reach Out to Experienced Attorneys

-There are several ways to win a DUI charge.
+Officers can seize evidence without warrants only in limited circumstances.
 For a confidential consultation with an experienced criminal law attorney in Schaumburg, contact Glasgow & Olsson.

-(image courtesy of Maria Stiehler)
+(image courtesy of Shahzin Shajid)